MewsSystems/gitbook-booking-engine/booking-engine-api/operations/availability-blocks.md

 # Availability blocks

-## Get Availability blocks
+## Get availability blocks

-Get details for the given availability block for the given hotel.
+Get details of the availability blocks for the given hotel.
 This operation can be called initially to fetch data which may be important during the booking workflow.
-Availability block can restrict your booking engine's calendar to specific interval defined by `StartUtc` and `EndUtc` in the response, it also gives you `RateId` that should be used.
+Availability blocks can restrict your booking engine's calendar to specific intervals defined by `StartUtc` and `EndUtc` in the response, it also gives you `RateId` that should be used.

 ### Request